amlight/ofp_sniffer/README.md

    IP_Proxy <-> IP_Switch

 It is hard to associate which controller is talking to which switch.
-To ease this troubleshooting, the OpenFlow sniffer automatically monitors all PacketOut + LLDP messages to create a dictionary of {IP:port, name_switch}.
+To ease this troubleshooting, the OpenFlow sniffer automatically monitors all PacketOut + LLDP messages to create a dictionary of {(IP, port): name_switch}.
-   If this is your case, change the file ofp_fsfw_v10.py, under the variable "name" with the DPID and name of each switch.
-Next time you run the sniffer, you are going to see the IP and between paranthesys the device behind the proxy.
+   If this is your case, change the file docs/topology.json.
+Next time you run the sniffer, you are going to see the IP and between parentheses the device behind the proxy.
 Example:

 ```
 2015-12-16 15:37:41.563621 200.0.207.79(andes1):7801 -> 190.103.184.135:6633 Size: 157 Bytes